Some dogs love long road trips, while others quiver at the very thought of getting into a car.

 Either way, if you want to travel long distance with your dog in a car, then careful planning and attentiveness before and during the trip is needed.

-Here are our tips on how to travel long distance with a dog…
+Read on for our tips on how to travel long distances with a dog in the car.

-How to Travel Long Distance With a Dog
+How To Travel Long Distance With A Dog in the Car

 Ensure you’ve packed everything on your dog travel packing list